 Advanced analytics can help pharma companies devise differentiated sales strategies

-Better Insights, Greater Benefits with Advanced Analytics in Pharma
+Benefits of Advanced Analytics in Pharma

 At the heart of the sales and marketing challenge for pharma is the need for the commercial strategy to become more aligned with the true buyer forces in the market today.
 The rise of newer influencers has meant that sales representatives need to engage with decision makers beyond physicians.
 This is bringing into focus the Key Account Manager (KAM) role that targets health systems, Integrated Delivery Networks (IDNs) and payers.